Michael Chertoff: Career

 Despite his friendly relationship with some Democrats, Chertoff was appointed as the special counsel for the Senate Whitewater Committee studying allegations against President Clinton and his wife in what was known as the Whitewater investigation.
 No charges were brought against the Clintons.

 In 2000, Chertoff worked as special counsel to the New Jersey Senate Judiciary Committee, investigating racial profiling in New Jersey.
 He also did some fundraising for George W. Bush and other Republicans during the 2000 election cycle.
 He advised Bush's presidential campaign on criminal justice issues.

 Chertoff was appointed by Bush to head the criminal division of the Department of Justice, serving from 2001 to 2003.
+Chertoff was the senior Justice Department official on duty at the F.B.I. command center right after the September 11 attacks.
 He led the federal prosecution's case against suspected terrorist Zacarias Moussaoui.
 In 2002 and 2003, Chertoff provided legal advice to the CIA on the use of coercive interrogation methods against terror suspects such as Abu Zubaydah.

 Chertoff also led the prosecution's case against accounting firm Arthur Andersen for destroying documents relating to the Enron collapse.
 The prosecution of Arthur Andersen was controversial, as the firm was effectively dissolved, resulting in the loss of 26,000 jobs.
 The United States Supreme Court overturned the conviction, and the case has not been retried.

-Federal judgeship
+Federal judicial service

 On March 5, 2003, Chertoff was nominated by President Bush to a seat on the United States Court of Appeals for the Third Circuit vacated by Morton I. Greenberg.
 He was confirmed by the Senate 88–1 on June 9, 2003, with Senator Hillary Clinton of New York casting the lone dissenting vote; he received his commission the following day.
 Senator Clinton said that she had dissented to register her protest for the way Chertoff's staff mistreated junior White House staffers during the Whitewater investigation.
 Chertoff served as a federal judge from 2003 to 2005.